 * Know how energy efficiency is measured.
-The most important energy efficiency rating is U-factor.
+The most crucial energy efficiency rating is U-factor.

 * Take advantage of passive solar heating.
 Use insulated window coverings and close them at night.
 Open up south-facing window coverings during the day.

 Any leak in the home’s envelope hits the budget hard and fast.
-Energy lost by way of windows alone can account for 10 percent to 25 percent of a household’s heating expense, according to the U.S. Department of Energy.
+The energy lost by windows alone can account for 10 percent to 25 percent of a household’s heating expense, according to the U.S. Department of Energy.

 * Think about Energy Star-qualified products.
-Appliances and other household goods that have gone through extensive testing will save money on energy bills during the course of all seasons.
-The Environmental Protection Agency states that a common household can save up to 30 percent on energy bills, about $400 per year, by selecting Energy Star-qualified products.
+Appliances and other household goods that have gone through extensive testing will save money on energy bills during all seasons.
+The Environmental Protection Agency states that a typical household can save up to 30 percent on energy bills, about $400 per year, by selecting Energy Star-qualified products.

 “Now is the time to spend a little bit of extra effort evaluating your home to make sure fixtures are in the best possible condition for combating cold, wet weather,” said Joyce Richter, windows expert for Jeld-Wen, a window and door manufacturer.
 “Look for warping or cracks that indicate replacements or repairs are needed.”.

-As cold weather draw near, homeowners experience a different kind of heat – significant energy bills and expensive repairs, commonly due to damage from moisture in the home.
+As cold weather draws near, homeowners experience a different kind of heat – significant energy bills and expensive repairs, commonly due to damage from moisture in the home.